 3. Click Dictation

-After enabling dictation on macOS, open your writing app (I use Ulysses) and click the fn key twice to start dictating.
+After enabling dictation on macOS, open your favorite writing app and click the fn key twice to start dictating.
 You’ll see a microphone icon.
 Start speaking.

 To stop dictating, click Done or enter the shortcut again.
 If you prefer a different shortcut, you can customize this in settings.

-I don’t use Siri very much on iPhone, but I use dictation all the time.
+I don’t use Siri very often on mobile, but I use dictation all the time.
 While dictation is very good, it’s not always perfect.
-Therefore, you'll always want to review what you've dictated.
-For that, I use Text to Speech (macOS) and Speak Selection (iOS).
+Therefore, you'll want to review what you've dictated.
+For that, I use Text to Speech on macOS and Speak Selection on iOS.

-To enable and use dictation on iOS, do the following (see screenshots above):
+To enable and use dictation on iOS, do the following (see images):